 Introduction

-In 2011, a survey known as the High Time Resolution Survey was conducted, which was a digital, all-sky survey designed specifically to scan the night sky for potential pulsars, or pulsar candidates, and determine their validity.
+In 2011, the High Time Resolution Survey was conducted.
+This survey was a digital, all-sky survey designed specifically to scan the night sky for potential pulsars (or pulsar candidates), and then determine their validity.
 A pulsar is a rare type of rotating Neutron star that emits electromagnetic radiation, and can only be measured when this beam is aimed directly at Earth.
-These pulsars were searched for using large radio telescopes looking for periodic radio signals that a pulsar would produce.
+These pulsars were searched for using large radio telescopes looking for periodic radio signals similar to what a pulsar would produce.
 Many measurements taken that could be a pulsar, known as a candidate, were recorded, however in practice most observations recorded are caused by radio frequency interference (RFI) and noise.
-This data set records the mean, standard deviation, skewness, and excess kurtosis of the integrated profile, which is an array of variables that describe the signal recorded, and of the DM-SNR curve.
-The DM-SNR curve, which stands for Dispersion Measure - Signal-to-Noise Ratio, describes the relationship between the two for the observed signal, where a curve whose SNR peaks at a DM of zero is likely RFI, or if it is a legitimate signal it should peak at a DM greater than zero.
+This data set records the mean, standard deviation, skewness, and excess kurtosis of the integrated profile, which is an array of variables that describe the signal recorded, and of the Dispersion Measure - Signal-to-Noise Ratio (DM-SNR) curve.
+The DM-SNR curve describes the relationship between the two for the observed signal.
+A curve whose SNR peaks at a DM of zero is likely RFI, whereas a legitimate signal would be expected to peak at a DM greater than zero.
 Lastly, there is the target_class variable, which is a binary classification variable of whether the given signal was truly a pulsar or not.
 I am interested in investigating which, if any, of the characteristics of the DM-SNR curve and/or the integrated profile are useful in accurately classifying a pulsar candidate, and how accurate a model of this sort is.

 Methods of Analysis

 From this data set, data for eight variables in total were collected for every observation: the mean, standard deviation, skewness, and excess kurtosis of both the DM-SNR curve and the integrated profile.
-I chose to conduct two different methods of classification on this data, support vector machines (SVMs) and tree based methods.
-SVMs are a binary classification method, and they work by taking the data and plotting it in p-dimensional space, where p is the number of predictors present, and attempt to seperate the data into two classes using a ‘hyperplane’, or a falt affine subspace of dimension p-1.
+I chose to conduct two different methods of classification on this data, support vector machines (SVMs) and tree-based methods.
+SVMs are a binary classification method, and they work by taking the data and plotting it in p-dimensional space, where p is the number of predictors present, and attempt to separate the data into two classes using a ‘hyperplane’, or a flat affine subspace of dimension p-1.
 This hyperplane is designed to maximally separate the data, meaning that the orientation and location of the hyperplane is chosen such that the width of the margin between the hyperplane and the points on either side of it is maximized.
-This method can be altered to allow points of a class to fall on the wrong side of a hyperplane if the data is not seperable, or to prevent overfitting of the training data.
+This method can be altered to allow points of a class to fall on the wrong side of a hyperplane if the data is not separable, or to prevent overfitting of the training data.
 Also, SVMs can be extended by adding a kernel, which is the inner product between two training data points, to allow the hyperplane to be non-linear.